lulu-2021/company_scope/README.md

 The method parameter defaults to :company but can be another model of your choosing such as Account.
 Each model that is scoped by the Company needs to have the company_id column.

-NB: The 'CompanyScope' gem does not handle the process of adding migrations or changes to the DB.

 ### Scoping your models